Guide to Narcissistic Victim Syndrome

 3. Establish Boundaries

-By learning to set healthy boundaries with the narcissist and others, the victim can help to reduce feelings of powerlessness.
-Boundaries will help the victim to reframe their mindset and to understand the importance of putting themselves first.
+By learning to set healthy boundaries with the narcissist and others, you can help reduce feelings of powerlessness.
+Boundaries will help you reframe your mindset and understand the importance of putting yourself first.

 4. Engage in Self-Care

-Victims need to prioritize their physical, emotional, and mental well-being by practicing self-care, including exercise, proper nutrition, sleep, and social support.
+You need to prioritize your physical, emotional, and mental well-being by practicing self-care, including exercise, proper nutrition, sleep, and social support.

 5. Develop a Safety Plan